 “From allergies and aging to eyelid problems like blepharitis – the list of conditions that mimic dry eye is almost endless.
-That’s why proper medical care and follow-up exams are so important,” says Allister Gibbons, M.D., an ophthalmologist at Bascom Palmer Eye Institute, part of the University of Miami Health System.
+That’s why proper medical care and follow-up exams are so important,” says Dr. Allister Gibbons, an ophthalmologist at Bascom Palmer Eye Institute, part of the University of Miami Health System.

 Recognizing the symptoms